Novartis lifts profit forecast for second quarter in a row

 Analysts at Berenberg said Novartis had reported a good set of numbers but noted the upgrade was not due to fundamental outperformance in its underlying business and would be viewed as a one-off.

-Shares in Novartis - which trade at 13.6 times forecast earnings, a discount to cross-town rival Roche's 15.4 times - were up 1 percent to 68.55 francs at 0925 GMT compared with a 0.3 percent firmer European drugs sector .SXDP.
+Shares in Novartis - which trade at 13.6 times forecast earnings, a discount to cross-town rival Roche's 15.4 times - were up 1 percent to 68.55 francs at 0925 GMT compared with a 0.3 percent firmer European drugs sector.

 Novartis has used the reprieve from full competition to Diovan to funnel more money into research and development.